 - M.A. in Social Anthropology

-- Clinical Diploma in Integrative Psychodynamic Counselling (Metanoia Institute)
+- Post Graduate Clinical Diploma in Integrative Psychodynamic Counselling (Metanoia Institute)

 - Currently finishing my MSc in Integrative Psychotherapy (Metanoia Institute)

-I have worked in a several organizations including NHS settings as well as in private practice and I have experience of working with clients from all walks of life with a wide range of different issues (see below).
+- I am experienced with clients from all walks of life and a wide range of different issues (see below).

 Areas of counselling I deal with

 I offer a reduced price initial session for £35 so we can meet and and discuss how we would work together.
 There is of course no obligation to continue beyond this.

 I am experienced in dealing with a variety of cultural backgrounds of my clients and offer counselling and Psychotherapy in English and German.